White River

 The White River is the most productive and natural river in our region.
 Starting in the Glacier Peak Wilderness, the White winds its way through forests and floodplain until it reaches Lake Wenatchee.
 Every year, it becomes the rearing and spawning ground for spring Chinook, sockeye salmon, and bull trout.
 The river contributes 24% of the water flowing through Wenatchee River, and its clean water is essential for the farms and communities downstream.

 We are protecting wetlands, riparian zones, and floodplains essential for salmon, trout, and many species of wildlife and migratory birds by acquiring property and conservation easements along the river from willing sellers.
-The Land Trust has protected more than 460 acres of habitat and five miles of shoreline along the White River.
-By working with the Forest Service, Department of Fish and Wildlife, and local landowners, we have ensured this vital waterway will support the communities downstream, and the wildlife that depend on it.
+The Land Trust has protected 683 acres of habitat and over 8.6 miles of shoreline along the White River.
+By working with the Forest Service, Department of Fish and Wildlife, and local landowners, we have ensured this vital waterway will support the communities downstream, and the wildlife that depends on it.

 Success Story: Tall Timber Ranch